-Figure 9 - Accountability Policy Distribution and Accountability and Data Flows
+Figure 19 - Accountability Policy Distribution and Data Flows

-At a later phase, the accountability obligations expressed in AAL are (semi-)automatically translated into a machine understandable policy (Step 2 in Figure 8).
-The main target of the mapping step is A-PPL, for expressing usage control and data handling obligations [21].
-However the framework is flexible enough to accommodate further target languages and formats.
-This flexibility is important to set up the different mechanisms making part of the A4Cloud toolset, involving preventive, detective, and corrective tools.
+At a later phase, the accountability obligations expressed in AAL are (semi-)automatically translated into a machine understandable policy (Step 2 in Figure 18).
+The main target of the mapping step is A-PPL, for expressing usage control and data handling obligations [41].
+However the framework is flexible enough to accommodate further source and target languages.
+For instance, Privacy Level Agreement (PLA26) is emerging as a federating initiative to make privacy statement declarations clearer and to allow to assess what is the level of privacy disclosure to a given service.
+The work package D-3 is working on support for transforming PLA's into enforceable policies in A-PPL.